ki-kyvos/kyvos-plugins/README.md

 ## Support

-For issues or questions, please open an issue on GitHub or contact support@kyvos.io
+For issues or questions, please contact support@kyvos.io